 - Whisk softened butter and rice malt syrup in a large bowl

 - Add eggs and vanilla and mix well

-Add to the bowl almond meal, buckwheat flour, HYG powder, salt and baking powder and stir until just combined
+Add to the bowl almond meal, buckwheat flour, LYG powder, salt and baking powder and stir until just combined

 - Fold in coconut milk and strawberries, reserving some for toppings

 - Spoon into muffin pan that has been greased with butter or coconut oil, or use paper muffin liners